timleungtech/phonebook-api/README.md

 ## Summary:
-A Phonwbook CRUD app made with Node, Express, and MongoDB.
+A Phonebook CRUD app made with Node, Express, and MongoDB.

 ## Lessons learned:
 * Used Express CRUD methods